 fbpx Skip to main content

-Multiple options regarding the type of rehab individuals offered for drug addiction are available.
+Multiple options regarding the type of rehab individuals offer for drug addiction are available.

 At the most basic level, the options are inpatient or outpatient treatment programs.
-The difference is the manner in which these programs allow individuals to receive addiction treatment and then function outside of the treatment location.
-It is important to know whether you’re an outpatient or an inpatient if you or your loved one will need hospital treatment and have private health insurance.
+The difference is how these programs allow individuals to receive addiction treatment and function outside the treatment location.
+It is essential to know whether you’re an outpatient or an inpatient if you or your loved one will need hospital treatment and have private health insurance.

-Once you have been formally admitted to a medical center any service you have is considered an inpatient service.
+Once formally admitted to a medical center, your service is considered inpatient.
 Thus, outpatient is anything where you have not formally been admitted to a clinic.
-Clients shift to inpatient services when all the admission paperwork is filled out and are formally in.
+Clients shift to inpatient services when all the admission paperwork is completed and formally in.
 Health funds, by legislation, aren’t allowed to pay for any outpatient service where Medicare pays a benefit.

 la jolla recovery drug rehab san diego ocean rocks apartments